simonthor/linecm/README.md

 ## Colormaps
 In this file, two additional colormaps have been added: `coolwarm` and `bwr`, inspired by matplotlib.
 You can read more about them [here](https://matplotlib.org/stable/tutorials/colors/colormaps.html#diverging).

+## Trivia
+Might be quite obvious but `linecm` stands for "line colormap".